teodik/webhook-test/README.md

 # webhook and pull rerquest test
-tringer a build 4
+this is to test a webhook

-pull request test
+Also it is used to find out how pull request works